Getting Comfortable Being Uncomfortable

 Rob Pickels 00:12

-The best damn voice Fast Talk has ever had.
+The best damn voice Fast Talk has ever had, sounds like to me.

 Chris Case 00:15